mbient/mbient/README.md

 ### Hi there 👋

-I'm a automation enthusiast with a passion for scripting and programming.
-I enjoy writing code in languages like C, Rust, and Go, and I'm always looking for ways to simplify tasks and make them more efficient.
+I like automation, scripting and programming.
+I'm always looking for ways to make tasks easier and faster.

-Currently, I'm also exploring the world of NixOS, a fascinating operating system that offers a unique approach to package management and system configuration.
+I am currently learning about NixOS.

-When I'm not coding, you can find me tinkering with new projects or learning about the latest developments in the tech world.
-I'm excited to share my experiences and knowledge with the GitHub community, and I look forward to collaborating with others who share my interests.
+When I'm not programming, I'm working on new projects or catching up on the latest developments in technology.

-Feel free to take a look at my repositories and projects, and let's connect if you're working on something interesting!